Catogram/Catogram/README.md

 - VKUI Icons and inbuilt themes
 - No-author-forward
 - Ability to use system fonts, disable number rounding (vibration / tooltip shadow), use accent as notification color, hiding number from settings and drawer
 - Many others..
-Downloads app to check them all
+Download the app to check them all

  # This repo containst source of app but it misses:
 - Сupertino stuff.
 It is based on a closed library, we have no right to push it.